microsoft/TypeScript-wiki/Performance.md

 * Specify only input folders in your project (i.e. folders whose source code you want to include for compilation/analysis).
 * Don't mix source files from other projects in the same folder.
 * If keeping tests in the same folder as other source files, give them a distinct name so they can easily be excluded.
-* Avoid large build artifacts and dependency folders like `node_modules` in source directories
+* Avoid large build artifacts and dependency folders like `node_modules` in source directories.

+Note: without an `exclude` list, `node_modules` is excluded by default;
+as soon as one is added, it's important to explicitly add `node_modules` to the list.

 Here is a reasonable `tsconfig.json` that demonstrates this in action.